Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 When we keep this running for some time, we should see that ...

 * ... both fish have the same number of items in their state
-* ... the size of the compressed snapshot should be significantly smaller than the uncompressed one (well, d'uh!)
+* ... the size of the compressed snapshot should be significantly smaller than the uncompressed one (well, duh!)

 And indeed, the logs confirm both assumptions.